 - Letter of motivation (max. one page).
 Please describe your background and future plans, and in particular the reasons for selecting the project(s) (you can get more information on the projects and supervisors through their web pages).
 Try to make your motivation letter as convincing as possible, so that the potential supervisors get interested.
 You do not have to write several motivation letters in case you apply for multiple projects, but if you prefer you can attach separate letters for individual projects.

 - A copy of the M.Sc. degree certificate.
+In the Finnish university system, a person must have a Master’s degree in order to enroll for doctoral studies.
 If the degree is still pending, then a plan for its completion must be provided.
-(The letter describing the completion plan can be free-format.)
+(The letter describing the completion plan can be free-format)

 Who is eligible to apply?